UAE intercepts Houthi attack, Saudi Arabia reports two injured by fallen missile | Headlines

 The United Arab Emirates intercepted and destroyed two Houthi ballistic missiles targeting the Gulf country on Monday with no casualties, its defense ministry said, following a deadly attack a week earlier.

+The Houthi military spokesman on Monday said the group fired Zulfiqar ballistic missiles at al-Dhafra airbase in Abu Dhabi, which is used by the United States, alongside other "sensitive targets".
+The group launched drones in Dubai, he added.
+The UAE defense ministry said remnants of the intercepted missiles fell in separate areas around Abu Dhabi and that it was taking necessary protective measures against attacks.
+It later posted a video on Twitter of what it described as an F-16 warplane destroying a Houthi missile launcher in Yemen's al-Jawf at 1:10 a.m.
+GMT which the group had used in the operation.

-UAE newspaper The National cited residents reporting flashes in the sky over the capital around 4:30 a.m.
+UAE newspaper The National cited Abu Dhabi residents reporting flashes in the sky around 12:30 a.m GMT.
 Monday's attack was the second on UAE soil since last week's strike that hit a fuel depot in Abu Dhabi, killing three people, and causing a fire near its international airport.

+The Dubai benchmark stock index was down 1% in early trade, while the Abu Dhabi stock index dropped 0.7%.
+The UAE is the region's commercial and tourism hub.
+The Houthi military spokesman said Monday's operation also targeted "sensitive" sites in southern Saudi Arabia.

-Houthi-run Al Masirah television said the group would announce within hours the details of a "wide military operation" against Saudi Arabia and the UAE.
-Saudi state media early on Monday said the coalition intercepted a ballistic missile, with remnants damaging workshops and vehicles in the south of the kingdom.
-It said late on Sunday that a ballistic missile fell in the south, injuring two foreigners and causing damage in an industrial area.
+Saudi state media earlier said the coalition intercepted a missile, with remnants causing damage in a southern industrial area.
+State media ran images claiming to show winged remains of the projectiles and of the twisted metal of cars and buildings.
+On Sunday night, state media said a ballistic missile fell near another region in the south, injuring two foreigners and causing damage in an industrial area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)